holunda-io/camunda-bpm-taskpool/docs/reference-guide/components/common-datapool-sender.md

 In addition, you can control by the property `polyflow.integration.sender.data-entry.type` if you want to use the default command sender or provide your own implementation.
 The default provided command sender (type: `simple`) just sends the commands synchronously using Axon Command Bus.

+!!! note
-TIP: If you want to implement a custom command sending, please provide your own implementation of the interface `DataEntryCommandSender`
+       If you want to implement a custom command sending, please provide your own implementation of the interface `DataEntryCommandSender`
        (register a Spring Component of the type) and set the property `polyflow.integration.sender.data-entry.type` to `custom`.

 #### Handling command transmission

-The commands sent by the `Datapool Collector` are received by Command Handlers.
+The commands sent by the `Datapool Sender` are received by Command Handlers.
 The latter may accept or reject commands, depending on the state of the aggregate and other components.
 The `SimpleDataEntryCommandSender` is informed about the command outcome.
 By default, it will log the outcome to console (success is logged in `DEBUG` log level, errors are using `ERROR` log level).

 In some situations it is required to take care of command outcome.
 A prominent example is to include a metric for command dispatching errors into monitoring.
 For doing so, it is possible to provide own handlers for success and error command outcome.

-For Data Entry Command Sender (as a part of `Datapool Collector`) please provide a Spring Bean implementing the `io.holunda.polyflow.datapool.sender.DataEntryCommandSuccessHandler` and `io.holunda.polyflow.datapool.sender.DataEntryCommandErrorHandler` accordingly.
+For Data Entry Command Sender (as a part of `Datapool Sender`) please provide a Spring Bean implementing the `io.holunda.polyflow.datapool.sender.DataEntryCommandSuccessHandler` and `io.holunda.polyflow.datapool.sender.DataEntryCommandErrorHandler` accordingly.